From eye masks and phone chargers to miracle cream, here are the essentials I always pack in my hand luggage.

 Travel Packing Essentials: Toothbrush and Toothpaste

 Long haul only, but so essential for when you start to feel a bit disgusting.
 Some airlines include travel toothbrushes and toothpaste, but I tend to pack one incase!
 I usually keep some chewing gum on me too.
+It’s worth packing a few carry on toiletries too – miniature perfumes, deodorants and face wipes can really help you freshen up.

-Travel Packing Essentials: Multi Plug Converter
+Travel Packing Essentials: Multi-plug adapter

 Worst case scenario, you’re travelling long haul and your bag goes missing… you’ll be glad you have some way of charging your phone, laptop and any other gadgets.
 This one looks good as it’s compact and works for all regions in the world.